-What changes will make the 2018 BMW X1 different?
+What changes make the 2018 BMW X1 different?

-The ’18 X1 will soldier on with the look that accompanied its model-year-2016 redesign, when it became the first front-wheel-drive-based BMW offered in the U.S. More on that below, but today’s more spacious second-generation X1 has resonated with buyers.
-Sales are up more than 30 percent through the first two months of 2017 and it ranks among the top sellers in a premium subcompact crossover class that includes the Lexus NX, the Audi Q3, and the mechanically related Infiniti QX30 and Mercedes-Benz GLA.
+The ’18 X1 soldiers on with the look that accompanied its model-year-2016 redesign, when it became the first front-wheel-drive-based BMW offered in the U.S. More on that below, but today’s more spacious second-generation X1 has resonated with buyers.
+Sales are up 15 percent through the first five months of 2017, though that pace falls short of the 22-percent growth in a segment that includes that includes the Buick Encore, Lexus NX, Audi Q3, Range Rover Evoque, and the mechanically related Infiniti QX30 and Mercedes-Benz GLA.

 Instruments and controls follow BMW’s no-nonsense school of design.
 The large infotainment screen atop the dashboard is crisp and easy to read, while the iDrive control system is more functional and responsive than ever.
-Connectivity is good, though full smartphone integration really should be standard.
+Connectivity is good, though we hope the 2019 feature-package shuffle means full smartphone integration is now standard.

 Any mechanical changes?